opensemanticsearch/open-semantic-entity-search-api/README.md

 REST-API request parameters
 ---------------------------

-Automatic named entity extraction of all known/imported entities:
+Automatic named entity extraction of all known/imported entities / names / labels:

 HTTP POST a plain text as parameter "text" to http://localhost/search-apps/entity_rest_api/reconcile so all known entities will be extracted automatically.